-“We need to be interactive with the natural environment around us to find wholeness within ourselves.”
+“We need to be interactive with natural environments around us to find wholeness within ourselves.” ~ Bente Goldstein

 Through a year-round schedule of school group visits, weekend family programs and – during the summer – 5-day or 3-day summer camps, small groups of children are introduced to the values, lifestyle and work ethic of the traditional midwest American farm.
 It’s like Old McDonald’s place!